Mark (the inventor) believes in learning through play.

 The GEMJI website serves as a platform containing all the games created up to date divided into different categories depending on the number of players, the time they would like to spend, the difficulty level as well as the game category.

-Members can suggest new games by filling the proposition form available on the website.
+Members can suggest new games and 3D-building models by filling out the proposition form available on the website.
 Our team reviews every proposition sent by an authorized user.
-We get in touch with the game author to sync our work and create visuals to better illustrate and explain the game rules.
-Your account name will be used in the “author” section and you can decide how to name your game.
+We connect with the game author to sync our work and create visuals to better illustrate and explain the game rules.
+Your account name will be used in the “author” section, and you can decide how to name your game.

 The playing board is a non-compulsory accessory.